emanthedataman/nicar2016_sqliteII/README.md

   ORDER BY inspection_visits DESC
   ```

-  * Max and Min provide the ceiling and the floor a column
+  * Max and Min provide the ceiling and floor for a column
   * Max and Min only works in the SELECT statememt
   * Comes in handy when working with Subqueries